Claude Puel: Monaco

 Before being appointed as the manager of Monaco, he was the physical trainer and manager of Monaco's reserve team.
 He was appointed as the manager in January 1999.
 He won the French Championship in 2000, with players such as Ludovic Giuly and Marcelo Gallardo.

 Lille

-Lille were one of the winners of the 2004 UEFA Intertoto Cup, having defeated U.D.
-Leiria of Portugal 2–0 in extra time in the final after a goalless aggregate draw.
+Lille were one of the winners of the 2004 UEFA Intertoto Cup, having defeated União de Leiria of Portugal 2–0 in extra time in the final after a goalless aggregate draw.

 Lyon

-Puel joined Olympique Lyonnais, the team who had won the last seven French league titles, on a four-year contract on 18 June 2008.
+Puel joined Lyon, the team who had won the last seven French league titles, on a four-year contract on 18 June 2008.
 In 2010, he helped the club reach the semi-final of the Champions League for the first time in its history.
 In his final game in charge in May 2011, he defeated his former club Monaco and ended their 34-year spell in the top flight.
 Lyon terminated his contract on 20 June 2011, although he had just finished third, as he had not won a trophy in his three seasons.

 Nice

-On 23 May 2012, Puel reached agreement on a three-year deal with OGC Nice.
+On 23 May 2012, Puel reached agreement on a three-year deal with Nice.